1. What is the difference between

 paid or it was much later than when the escrow company said they paid?

-Ans: Many mortgage/escrow companies use a couple of tax service
+Ans: Many mortgage/escrow companies use tax service companies.

 to pay interest or penalties if my escrow company doesn't pay on time?

 Ans: No. It is their responsibility to make payment from your